15 Regression with Interaction

 PROC PLM RESTORE=CONTCONT;

-EFFECTPLOT INTERACTION(X=HOURS SLICEBY=EFFORT);
+EFFECTPLOT SLICEFIT(X=HOURS SLICEBY=EFFORT);

 RUN;